Redislabs-Solution-Architects/securities_portfolio_data_model/README.md

 * These dynamic pricing data will be consumed asynchronously by a Streams consumer.
 The code for streams consumer is present in '/demo' folder and written using Java, Spring etc.
 This consumer performs following responsibilities:

   1. Consuming the pricing data, remodeling it and disaggregating it based on the stock ticker
   2. Pushes these pricing info to RedisTimeSeries database in the following key format --> `'price_history_ts:<STOCK_TICKER>'`
+  3. Push the latest pricing info into a Pub-Sub channel so that the active clients/investors who have subscribed can get the latest pricing notifications

 #### Create Time series key for tracking price for a security
     TS.CREATE price_history_ts:HDFCBANK ticker hdfcbank DUPLICATE_POLICY LAST